royjorub/Virtual-Mall/README.md

 Python, being quick to code with, meant that we could use the "tracer" methhodology, easily running the Django server to see what worked and what didn't.
 Being a 4 day project, with no consequences to data loss or entropy, there was no need for a heavier test driven approach.
 The idea was to create a smooth 4-6 page runthrough.
 With this in mind, it was a fantastic experience working with something as smooth, quick, and easy to change on the fly as python.
 Django too is an easy framework to work with.
-There was no need to deploy the project to the web, just to present from a local server during a Zoom meeting, so there really was no need for something more complex.
+There was no need to deploy the project to the web at first, just to present from a local server during a Zoom meeting, so there really was no need for something more complex.
 It is structured, easy to work with.
 It handles static files comfortably, which was important for this perticular presentation, in which we created premade image backgrounds for the pages.
 Most importantly for us, Django can be used with VS code which has a live share feature.
 It meant we could work on problems together, simultanously on the same file, when one of us hit a wall and neeeded another set of eyes.